 Other Names for this Disease

-- You can obtain comprehensive information on this topic from the Centers for Disease Control and Prevention (CDC).
+- You can obtain information on this topic from the Centers for Disease Control and Prevention (CDC).
 The CDC is recognized as the lead federal agency for developing and applying disease prevention and control, environmental health, and health promotion and education activities designed to improve the health of the people of the United States.
-Click on the link to read information on this condition.

-- MedlinePlus, a Web site designed by the National Library of Medicine to help you research your health questions, provides more information about this topic.
-Click on the link to view this information.
+- MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.

-- The Merck Manuals Online Medical Library provides information on this condition.
-Click on the link to view the information.
+- The Merck Manuals Online Medical Library provides information on this condition for patients and caregivers.

 - MeSH® (Medical Subject Headings) is a terminology tool used by the National Library of Medicine.
 Click on the link to view information on this topic.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.
-Click on the link to read information on this topic.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Hansen's disease.
 Click on the link to view a sample search on this topic.